 If you are 16, 17, or 18 years old, you are eligible to take the GED exam but must meet the following additional requirements:

-In Montana, the cost of taking the GED test is $26 per subject, totaling $104 for all four subjects (Math, Social Studies, Science, and Language Arts) when you take the test at a testing center.
+The GED fee in Montana is $26 per subject, totaling $104 for all four subjects (Math, Social Studies, Science, and Language Arts) when you take the test at a testing center.

 For online testing, the cost is $36 per subject, which amounts to $144 for the entire GED test.
-Additionally, there is an extra fee for online testing to cover the cost of GED ready practice tests.
+Additionally, there is an extra fee for online testing to cover the cost of GED Ready practice tests.
+Investing in the GED test is a step towards earning a high school equivalency diploma, which is widely recognized by employers, government agencies, and educational institutions.

-GED Ready practice tests: Before taking the GED test online, test-takers must attain passing scores on the GED Ready practice tests.
-There are four GED Ready practice tests, one for each subject area, which cost $6.99 each on the GED.com website.
+Before taking the GED test online, test-takers must attain passing scores on the GED Ready practice tests.
+There are four GED Ready tests, one for each subject area, which cost $6.99 each on the GED.com website.
+Candidates are required to purchase these four practice tests, which are priced individually, to be eligible for online examination.

 Therefore, the total cost for online GED testing in Montana is $172